karatelabs/karate/README.md

 ## JUnit 5
 Karate supports JUnit 5 and the advantage is that you can have multiple methods in a test-class.
 Only one `import` is needed, and instead of a class-level annotation, you use a nice DRY and fluent-api to express which tests and tags you want to use.

-Note that the Java class does not need to be `public` and even the test methods do not need to be `public` - and tests are very concise.
+Note that the Java class does not need to be `public` and even the test methods do not need to be `public` - and tests end up being very concise.

 Here is an example: